-Welcome to Hillingdon's Statement of Accounts for 2022/23, which shows the council's financial performance in delivering high quality services to residents during the year and outlines the council's financial standing at 31 March 2023.
+Welcome to Hillingdon's Statement of Accounts for 2023/24, which shows the council's financial performance in delivering high quality services to residents during the year and outlines the council's financial standing at 31 March 2024.

 The Council has maintained frontline services to residents, with an approach based on sound financial management and continues to put residents first.
-Residents saw an increase of 0.9 per cent applied to their Council Tax for 2022/23, with the small rise maintaining Hillingdon's approach of one of the lowest rates of Council Tax in Outer London.
-In addition, the Council also levied the Social Care Precept at 1 per cent.
-This 1.9 per cent increase represented a reduction from the proposed 2.8 per cent presented in the consultation budget, with the Council choosing to lower the increase to support residents during the cost-of-living crisis.
-The Council continues to offer Council Tax discounts for those aged over 65 on 31 March 2022, with a further safety net available for all residents facing financial difficulty in the form of the Council Tax Reduction Scheme that the Council offers.
+Residents saw an increase of 2.99 per cent applied to their Council Tax for 2023/24, with the rise maintaining Hillingdon's approach of one of the lowest rates of Council Tax in Outer London.
+In addition, the Council also levied the Social Care Precept at 2 per cent.
+The Council offers a safety net for residents facing financial difficulty in the form of the Council Tax Reduction Scheme.
 The Council was able to do this whilst all frontline services were maintained despite government funding increasing at a rate lower than inflation and an increasing demand for services from a growing population.